-Our bodies thrive on a healthy amount of cholesterol, which is a waxy substance our blood.
+Our bodies thrive on a healthy amount of cholesterol, a waxy substance in our blood.
 We need it to develop healthy cells.

-But when the body retains high amounts of cholesterol, it skyrockets the risk of heart diseases.
+But when the body retains high amounts of cholesterol, it skyrockets the risk of heart disease.

 This is because fatty deposits begin to develop in the blood vessels.

-These deposits log the blood vessels and make it difficult to have free-flowing blood in our arteries.
+These deposits clog the blood vessels and make it difficult to have free-flowing blood in our arteries.

-A study conducted in 2013 linked yogurt consumption to healthy cholesterol and blood pressure level.
+A study linked yogurt consumption to healthy cholesterol and blood pressure level.

 Active culture present in yogurt tends to absorb the cholesterol.
 This helps to decrease the cholesterol level in the body.

-So if you are worried about your fat or increased cholesterol level, then try adding yogurt in your routine diet.
+So if you are worried about your fat or increased cholesterol level, then try adding yogurt to your routine diet.